 And, next to the castle, you have the savior cathedral, built in the XNUMXth century on the remains of an old XNUMXth century Romanesque temple.
 It combines Gothic, Renaissance and Baroque styles.
 Also, inside, you can see an interesting collection of Flemish tapestries.

 Next to the cathedral is the Episcopal palace, with an interesting baroque façade, and, in the so-called Portal de Molina, the Julianeta house, a typical popular construction.
-Finally, the Town hall It is from the XNUMXth century.
+Finally, the Town Hall It is from the XNUMXth century.

 Montefrío, medieval Andalusian

-Located in the province of Grenada, Montefrío had enormous importance in the Middle Ages of Al Andalus.
+Located in the province of Granada, Montefrío had enormous importance in the Middle Ages of Al Andalus.
 In fact, his castle housed the court of the Nasrid king Ismail III.
 This fortification is located on an imposing hill where there is also the church of the village, built in the XNUMXth century by Diego of Siloam.

 But it is not the only thing you can see in Montefrío.
 In addition to strolling through its streets and seeing its white houses, you should visit the impressive landscape of Cerro de los Gitanos, where there are several archaeological sites and even a Roman town and bridge.
 And in the Barranco de los Molinos you will see waterfalls and, precisely, mills from the Latin era.